-Dr. Paul Drury, Clinical Director of the Diabetes Auckland Centre and Medical Director of NZSSD; Dr. Sandy Dawson, Chief Clinical Advisor; and Emmanuel Jo, Principal Technical Specialist at Health Workforce New Zealand, Ministry of Health, have all been instrumental in the establishing the VDR.
+Dr. Paul Drury, Clinical Director of the Diabetes Auckland Center and Medical Director of NZSSD; Dr. Sandy Dawson, Chief Clinical Advisor; and Emmanuel Jo, Principal Technical Specialist at Health Workforce New Zealand, Ministry of Health, have all been instrumental in the establishing the VDR.

 "Previously, we would use national surveys to measure diabetes in the community; however, this proved to be slow, costly and have a high error rate," Jo says.
 "Now, the quality of data within the VDR is offering the accuracy and immediacy we need."

-Six major databases were used to establish the VDR: hospital admissions coded for diabetes; outpatient attendances for diabetes and diabetes retinal screening; prescriptions of specific antidiabetic therapies; laboratory orders for HbA1c, which is a measure of diabetes management; and primary health (general practitioner) enrolments.
+Six major databases were used to establish the VDR: hospital admissions coded for diabetes; outpatient attendances for diabetes and diabetes retinal screening; prescriptions of specific antidiabetic therapies; laboratory orders for HbA1c, which is a measure of diabetes management; and primary health (general practitioner) enrollments.

 Using SAS software, an analytical model was created and modified to improve sensitivity and specificity, and then validated against primary care registers.

 "Primary data was linked by the National Health Index number, which was available from six databases at the ministry," Jo says.

 He adds one challenge came from linking the six data sources and integrating them with a patient's health number to work out if they needed to make contact with their local health center – a process he says took years to refine.